markcmurphy/devdocs-portal/Payments.md

 Returns a list of all enabled Payment Methods on a store.
 If you are trying to process payment for an order see Payments API.

 ## Payment Processing Methods (On Order)
+Depending on merchant’s configuration in BigCommerce’s Control Panel, the payment request will be processed as either ‘Authorize only’ or ‘Authorize and Capture’.

+Payments can be processed using Stored Cards, Payment Tokens or Credit Cards.

 ## Payment Processing Token